-The use of the term bound instead of assigned is significant.
-The variables in your signature are read-only references to the passed arguments.
-Within the subroutine, you can not modify them.
+The use of the term bound instead of assigned is significant here.
+In Perl 6, the variables in a subroutine's signature are read-only references to the passed arguments by default.
+This means that you can not modify them from inside the subroutine.

-If read-only binding is too limiting, you can relax this restriction.
-Marking a parameter with is rw means that you can modify the passed argument within the subroutine.
-Any modification will modify the original in place.
-If you attempt to pass a literal or some other constant value for an rw parameter, the binding will fail at the point of the call, throwing an exception:
+If read-only binding is too limiting, you can relax this restriction by applying the is rw ("rw" being short for read/write) trait to a parameter.
+This allows you to modify the argument inside the subroutine.
+Use caution as this will alter the original object passed.
+If you attempt to pass a literal value, a constant, or some other type of immutable object2 to a parameter that has the is rw trait, the binding will fail at the time of the call and throw an exception: